AndrejaCH/plotly_deploy/README.md

 ## Overview of Project
 ## Purpose

-For this project I am creating an **interactive dashboard**, a creative visualization that enables communicate findings by offering interactivity which can help the audience better understand the data and draw the same conclusions as a researchers and data analysists.
+For this project I am creating an **interactive dashboard**, a creative visualization that enables communication by offering interactivity which can help the audience better understand the data and draw the same conclusions as researchers and data analysts.
 The purpose of this research is to **gather, identify and analyze biological footprint of individuals’ navels**.

 The research holds data of 153 individuals and their: